Reports of my wealth have been grossly exaggerated – Sir Sam Jonah

-Mr. Jonah’s net worth, according to numerous reports has been considered to be around $1.2 billion.
+Mr. Jonah’s net worth, according to numerous reports is around $1.2 billion.

 While this figure is yet to be verified, Sam Jonah believes Ghanaians have often associated him with vast wealth which he finds grossly exaggerated.